chopdicemince/chopdicemince.github.io/_posts/2018-07-11-free-software-and-the-gnu-project-and-richard-m-stallman.md

 In addition, Stallman started writing two famous GNU programs: the text editor [GNU Emacs](https://www.gnu.org/software/emacs/), and GCC, the [GNU Compiler Collection](https://gcc.gnu.org/), which compiles C, C++, Objective-C, Fortran, Ada, and Go.

+# What is the GNU General Public License (GPL)?

+The GNU GPL is a famous license for free software.
+The newest version is version 3, sometimes written as [GNU GPLv3](https://www.gnu.org/licenses/gpl.html).

+However, there are other licenses for free software.

+# What is a kernel?

+Simply, the word "kernel" means "core."
+A kernel of an operating system is the part which communicates with the hardware (processor, memory, disk network, ...).

+# What is Linux?

+[Linux](https://www.kernel.org/) is a kernel.
+Linux is free software, because it uses the GNU GPL version 2.
+[The code for Linux is on GitHub](https://github.com/torvalds/linux).

+# Who is Linus Torvalds?

+[Linux Torvalds](https://www.britannica.com/biography/Linus-Torvalds) started writing Linux in 1991, while he was a student at the University of Helsinki, in Finland.
+Since then, many people have contributed code to Linux.

+# What is GNU/Linux?

+"GNU/Linux" (pronounced "GNU Linux", or "GNU slash Linux," or "GNU plus Linux") is any operating system which uses programs from the GNU Project and a Linux kernel.
+For example, [Android](https://www.android.com/), a popular operating system for phones, is GNU/Linux.

+Unfortunately, people often use "Linux" to refer to the operating system.
+I do not believe that this is right, because it ignores the GNU Project.